-Against the backdrop of the AIDS crisis in Africa, many shareholders have called on companies to address the issue of affordable drugs for the treatment of AIDS, as well as tuberculosis and malaria throughout the developing world.
+Against the backdrop of the AIDS crisis in Africa, many shareholders have called on companies to address the issue of affordable drugs for the treatment of AIDS, as well as tuberculosis and malaria throughout low- and middle-income countries (LMIC).
 When analyzing such resolutions, consideration should be made of the strategic implications of pricing policies in the market.

-- Vote for shareholder proposals to prepare a report on drug pricing. - Vote for shareholder proposals to adopt a formal policy on drug pricing. - Vote for shareholder proposals that call on companies to develop a policy to provide affordable HIV, AIDS, tuberculosis, and malaria drugs in third-world nations. - Vote for proposals asking for reports on the economic effects and legal risks of limiting pharmaceutical products to Canada or certain wholesalers. - Vote case-by-case proposals requesting that companies adopt policies not to constrain prescription drug reimportation by limiting supplies to foreign markets.
+- Vote for shareholder proposals to prepare a report on drug pricing. - Vote for shareholder proposals to adopt a formal policy on drug pricing. - Vote for shareholder proposals that call on companies to develop a policy to provide affordable HIV, AIDS, tuberculosis, and malaria drugs in low- and middle-income countries (LMIC). - Vote for proposals asking for reports on the economic effects and legal risks of limiting pharmaceutical products to Canada or certain wholesalers. - Vote case-by-case proposals requesting that companies adopt policies not to constrain prescription drug reimportation by limiting supplies to foreign markets.